vkulaganathan/gene4mVCF/README.md

 For more options and details, refer to the help message.

 ## Support
-For any issues or inquiries, please open an issue on this repository.
+For any issues or inquiries, please open an issue on the GitHub repository https://github.com/VJ-Ulaganathan/gene4mVCF

 ## Installation

-Easiest way is via via pip:
+Installation via pip:

 `$ pip install gene4mVCF`